John-N-Carter/wxLauncher/README.md

 Current problems include the limited ability of setting up tools dragged onto a tab.
 Icons have to be manually set and other parameters edited.
 I'm currently using the app and recording errors.
 This is work in progress.

-I have not included a screenshot, an example .uni file or icons, again this is work in progress.
+I have not included a screenshot, an example .ini file or icons, again this is work in progress.